EpistasisLab/tpot/ISSUE_TEMPLATE.md

 [provide more detailed introduction to the issue itself and why it is relevant]

+[the remaining entries are only necessary if you are reporting a bug]

 ## Process to reproduce the issue

 [ordered list the process to finding and recreating the issue, example below]

 1. User creates TPOT instance
 2. User calls TPOT `fit()` function with training data
-3. TPOT crashes with a KeyError after 5 generations
+3. TPOT crashes with a `KeyError` after 5 generations

 ## Expected result